WebEngineering-FHNW/hs18-ena-haisi/README.md

 In appreciation of Swiss Style and Swiss Typography this project will be the place to learn about famous artists and their works - specifically posters.
-As I am fairly experience with professional back-end development, I will focus on creating a appealing UI.
+As I am fairly experience with professional back-end development, I will focus on creating an appealing UI.

 ### Possible Workflow